MorganCabral/sse-library/README.md

 # sse-library

-A CMS driven library book management system.
+A CMS driven library book management system built on top of Django.
+This is being developed by the Society of Software Engineers at RIT.
 More to come in the fall...

 ![Travis-CI](https://secure.travis-ci.org/cliffano/datagen.png?branch=master)